Get killer, exclusive deals and discounts from the top BJJ Brands and stores.

 8. How is the BJJ scene in Ireland?

 BJJ is growing big time in the Emerald Isle with great things on the Horizon.
 More and more clubs opening and memberships growing by the day.
 Ireland is making it’s name on the world stage with some of our top competitors getting recognition they deserve.
-Darragh O’Conaill getting on the Kumite, Chris Bowe bringing home some medals from Worlds and Coach John Kavanagh Taking Conor McGregor to the UFC.Click here for awesome finds on BJJ and MMA T-shirts at MMA Warehouse
+Darragh O’Conaill getting on the Kumite, Chris Bowe bringing home some medals from Worlds and Coach John Kavanagh Taking Conor McGregor to the UFC.Click here for awesome finds on BJJ and MMA T-shirts at Hypnotik

 The future is bright and filled with opportunity for Irish BJJ, So drop over and get involved!